JoeQuigley1/pp5-fe-bike-brothers/README.md

 3. Once workspace has loaded, run terminal command **npx create-react-app . --use-npm** to create React app.
 This Step raised an error which was consistent throughout the project.

-4. To create the app with Gitpod I use nvm install 16 && nvm use 16 which created the app successfully.
+4. To create the app with Gitpod I used "nvm install 16 && nvm use 16" which created the app successfully.

 5. Once the app is installed, run terminal command **npm start** to check app is working.
 Browser should open with the spinning React logo on a dark blue background.